OnunPereira/BallsOfSteel/README.md

 6.0.0
 ```

 After cloning the repo, it's time to install the dependencies.
-Run:
+Run inside the cloned directory:

 ```
 $ npm install